AnhDuc2000/test-jenkins/docs/UAT/Confluence-6.4.3-Upgrade/confluence-6.4.3-UAT-instructions.md

 ## What we want you to test?
 * We want you to basically test the same things you normally do in real life, but on this test system
 * In addition, please review the release notes (see link above)
-## Timeframe for testing
+## Time-frame for testing
-* We would like you to commence testing on Thursday 7/19/2018 and finish by following Tues 7/24/2018
+* Thursday 7/19/2018 and finish by following Tues 7/24/2018
 ## How to report issues
-* All issues should be reported via GitHub by going to the following link - https://github.dxc.com/Platform-DXC/confluence/issues
+* All issues should be reported via GitHub by going to the following link - https://github.dxc.com/Platform-DXC/confluence/issues/new
   * Please provide lots of detail, screen shots, how to reproduce the issue.
 * **If you have problems with GitHub or reporting issues please ensure you send a note to our whole team**
   * Nguyen, Tien Van <tien.nguyen3@dxc.com>